wechaty/docusaurus/docusaurus/docs/tutorials/overview.md

 - [Gitpod](getting-started/quick-start.mdx)
 - [Google Cloud Shell](getting-started/quick-start.mdx)

-If you are a total begginer then we recommend using **Gitpod**.
+If you are a total begginer then we recommend using [Gitpod](https://gitpod.io/#https://github.com/wechaty/wechaty-getting-started).

 Once you get basic idea of ding-dong bot, you can try out building it from scratch by following our [Running Locally](getting-started/hard-way.mdx) tutorial.

-## Advanced Tutorials (Using plugins, library and framework with wechaty)
+## Advanced Tutorials (Using plugins with wechaty)

 If you have some experience with Wechaty or Chatbot application development, we have intermediate to advanced tutorials on the following topics as well.